univention/univention-corporate-server/doc/architecture/services/umc.rst

 The *UMC server* uses the |PAM| stack on UCS to validate and authenticate users for usual login and for |SAML| authentication. *UMC server* evaluates |ACL|\ s to grant or deny the usage of UMC modules.
-To find the user object for the authenticating user, *UMC server* runs a LDAP search for the username.
+To find the user object for the authenticating user, *UMC server* runs an LDAP search for the username.
 It also allows to authenticate users with their email address.
 Furthermore, |PAM|
 recognizes deactivated user accounts, expired passwords, and allows to change an expired password during sign-in.